-Professor of Practice in Applied Analytics; Program Director, M.S. in Applied Analytics
+Professor of Practice and Program Director, M.S. in Applied Analytics

 Dr. Kitty Kay Chan teaches machine learning and other data analytics methods.
 She specializes in data analytics for practical application in business operations, regulatory oversight, law enforcement, performance and damage valuation, strategic development, and policy assessment.
 Her career has spanned state and federal government as well as the private sector and academia.
 Dr. Chan advises domestic and international organizations on data analytics, management, and governance issues, including algorithm bias, governance of artificial intelligence (AI), anomaly detection, security and privacy, and digital traceability systems.
 She has experience with a wide range of industries, including agriculture, computers, electric utilities, entertainment, financial services, health care, internet, telecommunications, transportation, public integrity and safety, and real estate.

 Prior to joining Columbia, Dr. Chan led data analytics efforts for New York State.
 As the Chief Data Analytics Officer, she served as the State’s expert in data analytics and worked with stakeholders to develop strategies and build analytics products to derive actionable information from data across State agencies and functions.
 Before that, Dr. Chan served as the Chief Economist at the New York State Department of Financial Services, which supervises and regulates thousands of banks, insurance companies, electronic payment systems, virtual currency businesses, and other financial institutions.
 She oversaw quantitative analysis and provided expert advice and evaluation including risk assessment, pricing, regulation design, emerging economic and industry trends, data management, and investigations.